 - anxiety or panic attacks

-Call 911 immediately if someone has fainted and:
+You should call 911 or your local emergency services immediately if someone has fainted and:

-- does not regain consciousness within a few minutes
+- doesn’t regain consciousness within a few minutes

 - has fallen and sustained an injury or is bleeding

 - has no history of fainting and is over age 50